turingschool/lesson_plans/ruby_01-object_oriented_programming_with_ruby/testing_strategies_and_encapsulation.markdown

 As a pair you should be able to come up with at least four tests for each level.

 **Note** -- Don't be afraid to identify additional, *smaller* components that might exist in your system.
 For example you might identify a component to help split your document into separate tokens, etc etc. This kind of brainstorming is very helpful at the outset of a project, even if all of the components you imagine don't end up making it into the final design.

+### Choice 1 - Chisel

+    You're writing a whole Markdown processor which takes in complete Markdown files and outputs full HTML files.

+If you'd like to see a full project spec for this, [check out Chisel](https://github.com/turingschool/curriculum/blob/master/source/projects/chisel.markdown).

+### Choice 2 - Nightwriter

+    You're writing a whole Braille-text to Latin Alphabet converter which can read from a file of ASCII-ized braille characters and output a file of Latin Text.

+If you'd like to see a full project spec for this, [check out Night Writer](https://github.com/turingschool/curriculum/blob/master/source/projects/night_writer.markdown).

 ### Closing -- TDD Workflow Recap